ralfspoeth/json/README.md

-and being quite dissatisfied with the usage experience of popular JSON libraries like [GSON](https://github.com/google/gson) or [Jackson](https://github.com/FasterXML/jackson) unless the object graph serialization from and to JSON the motivation to implement an alternative library was high enough to start the project.
+and being quite dissatisfied with the usage experience of popular JSON libraries like [GSON](https://github.com/google/gson) or [Jackson](https://github.com/FasterXML/jackson) the motivation to implement an alternative library was high enough to start the project.
-Having a Java representation of a JSON file and then

 The JSON type hierarchy is very simple and strict enough to apply the algebraic data types introduced